wso2/docs-is/en/docs/learn/authentication-session-persistence.md

     ??? note "Click here to read about the importance of persisting the session"

-        SSO sessions have been stored in an in-memory cache.
+        SSO sessions are stored in an in-memory cache.
 It is recommended to persist the SSO session due to following reasons.

         -   If you are running a single WSO2 Identity Server instance and the server is restarted, all SSO session would be removed.
-If you have multiple nodes of WSO2 instances, It is **not guaranteed** that you can recover all the sessions.
+If you have multiple nodes of WSO2 instances, it is **not guaranteed** that you can recover all the sessions.
 Although the cache is distributed, it is not 100% split to each node.
         -   Cache has a limit.
 If there are large number of SSO sessions, memory